All Episodes

 That is no way to run a society.

-And I think the profound difference that Donald Trump brings to the leadership of this country is the simple concept, America first.
+And I think the profound difference that Donald Trump brings to the leadership of this country is the simple concept: America first.

 It doesn't mean you hate anybody else.

-It means that you have leadership, and President Trump has been very clear about this, that puts the interests of American citizens first.
+And President Trump has been very clear about this, that puts the interests of American citizens first.

-in the same way that the British prime minister should care about Brits and the French should care about the French, we have an American president who cares primarily about Americans, and that's a very welcome change.
+And in the same way that the British prime minister should care about Brits and the French should care about the French, we have an American president who cares primarily about Americans, and that's a very welcome change.

-What is President She doing?
+What is President Xi doing?

 He's looking after the Chinese.